shanesturrock/bioit/docs/Storage-Setup.md

 # Storage Setup

-The storage array needs to be configured for CentOS 7.
+The storage array needs to be configured.

 Install the `sg3_utils` and `multipath` packages:

-### CentOS 7

-    yum -y install sg3_utils device-mapper-multipath

-### Rocky Linux 8
+### Rocky Linux 8 and 9

     dnf -y install sg3_utils device-mapper-multipath